Read the documentation: gloe.ideos.com.br

 Type checking

-If, by some chance, you connect two transformers with incompatible types, the IDE along with Mypy will warn you about the malformed pipeline.
+If, by some chance, you connect two transformers with incompatible types, the IDE along with Mypy will warn you about the malformed flow.

-For example, suppose you implemented the send_unsubscribed_promotion_email transformer expecting a list of integer ids:
+For example, suppose you implemented the extract_request_id transformer returning a string instead of a integer ID:

 @transformer